Chart Color Schemes

 Ethelton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational qualifications in Ethelton trail national benchmarks, with 24.0% of residents aged 15+ holding university degrees compared to the Australian average of 30.4%.
-Bachelor degrees are most common at 17.3%, followed by postgraduate qualifications (4.5%) and graduate diplomas (2.2%).
-Vocational credentials are also prominent, with 36.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 10.1%, while certificates make up 26.3%.
-A significant portion of the population is actively engaged in education, with 24.5% pursuing formal learning.
+Educational qualifications in Ethelton trail Australian benchmarks, with 24.0% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
+Bachelor degrees are the most common at 17.3%, followed by postgraduate qualifications at 4.5% and graduate diplomas at 2.2%.
+Vocational credentials are prominent, with 36.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.1%, while certificates make up 26.3% of the population.
+A significant number, 24.5%, are actively pursuing formal education.

-This includes 9.1% in primary education, 6.4% in secondary education, and 4.5% studying at the tertiary level.
+This includes 9.1% in primary education, 6.4% in secondary education, and 4.5% engaged in tertiary education.

 Frequently Asked Questions - Education